jerith/Platform-Guild/language-guides/python/packaging.rst

     In all cases, requirements contain *Python* (and closely related) dependencies.
-A package may have non-Python dependencies that may not be installable via :command:`pip install` and may require the use of the host OS's package manger.
+A package may have non-Python dependencies that may not be installable via ``pip install`` and may require the use of the host OS's package manger.

 .. _versioning: